NachoCP/EmotiTuneOT/article/article.md

 ```

 Once all the music data was downloaded, the next step was to create the dataset for retrieving our song.
 Embedding,
-in the context of natural language processing, refers to represent words or text in a continuous vector space, and it will enable similarity
+in the context of natural language processing, refers to representing words or text in a continuous vector space, and it will enable similarity
 search for our system.
 By utilizing the LangChain implementation of DeepLake, this task became straightforward and intuitive.
 Simply by providing the text and the embedding model, the dataset could be generated in a matter of minutes.